How to Start a MedTech Startup in Israel: A Complete Founder's Guide

 Israel has the highest density of medical device companies per capita in the world.
 Over 1,500 active MedTech and digital health companies operate in Israel as of 2026, up from around 1,000 in 2018.
 The ecosystem benefits from three unique advantages: world-class military R&D talent pool (Unit 81, MAMRAM), universal digitized health records going back 30+ years (unique globally), and a tight cluster of hospitals, universities, and clinical research organizations in a small geography.

-For a MedTech founder, Israel offers specific advantages over the US: (a) lower development costs (engineers cost ~60% of the US equivalent), (b) access to Leumit's 720,000+ anonymized patient records via WeCcelerate-Leumit, (c) faster clinical pilot timelines thanks to close ties between hospitals and startups, (d) a regulatory pathway through AMAR (Israeli Ministry of Health) that accepts FDA and CE as supporting evidence for most device classes.
+For a MedTech founder, Israel offers specific advantages over the US: (a) lower development costs, (b) structured access to Leumit's anonymized clinical data via the WeCcelerate-Leumit partnership, (c) shorter clinical pilot timelines thanks to close ties between hospitals and startups, (d) a regulatory pathway through AMAR (Israeli Ministry of Health) that accepts FDA and CE as supporting evidence for most device classes.

 Step 1: Define your regulatory pathway before building anything